tarekfellah/visor/README.md

 # Boober

-Interaction layer for SoundClouds global process state.
+Interaction layer for SoundClouds global process state referred to as registry.

 ## Usage